CybersShell/backy/docs/content/cli/_index.md

 Available Commands:
-  host        Runs command defined in config file on the hosts in order specified.
+  host        Runs command defined in config file on the hosts in order specified. hosts       Runs command defined in config file on the hosts in order specified.

 Flags:
   -h, --help   help for exec